 Atopic dermatitis is the most common type of eczema, affecting approximately 26 million people in the United States.
-AD is children's most common skin disease, with prevalence steadily increasing from 8% to 12% in the last two decades.
+Atopic dermatitis is children's most common skin disease, with prevalence steadily increasing from 8% to 12% in the last two decades.
 It is characterized by a defect in the skin barrier, which allows allergens and other irritants to enter the skin, leading to an immune reaction and inflammation.
 This reaction produces a red, itchy rash, most frequently occurring on the face, arms and legs, and the rash can cover significant areas of the body.
 The rash causes significant pruritus (itching), which can lead to damage caused by scratching or rubbing and perpetuating an ‘itch-scratch’ cycle.
 Pediatric patients with atopic dermatitis can suffer from sleep disturbances, behavioral problems, irritability, crying, and interference with normal childhood activities and social functioning.
-Adults with AD also frequently suffer from sleep disturbances, emotional impacts, and impaired social functioning.
-Arizton estimates that the prevalent cases of AD were high in China, followed by U.S. and Japan in 2020.
+Adults with atopic dermatitis also frequently suffer from sleep disturbances, emotional impacts, and impaired social functioning.
+Arizton estimates that the prevalent cases of atopic dermatitis were high in China, followed by U.S. and Japan in 2020.
 The increasing prevalence of atopic dermatitis is driving the growth of the atopic dermatitis treatment market.

 Atopic Dermatitis Diagnosis

 The exact cause of atopic dermatitis is unknown.
 Currently, no reliable biomarker which can distinguish the disease from other entities.
 However, the most commonly used biomarker is elevated total and/or allergen-specific serum IgE.
-The diagnosis of AD is based on the history and physical examination findings.
+The diagnosis of atopic dermatitis is based on the history and physical examination findings.
 Exposure to possible exacerbating factors, such as aeroallergens, irritating chemicals, foods, and emotional stress, should be investigated.
 Unfortunately, no specific laboratory findings or histologic features define atopic dermatitis.

 Atopic Dermatitis Treatment

 - Topical corticosteroids, in combination with Vitamin D creams and antihistamines, are the first line of treatment for AD.
 The topical steroids aim to provide short-term itch relief to break the itch-scratch reflex cycle – the primary cause of reinfection.
-Although in more mild cases, these therapies may be effective, in moderate/severe cases, long-term use (of steroids) tends to do more harm than benefit.
+Although in mild cases, these therapies may be effective, in moderate/severe cases, long-term use (of steroids) tends to do more harm than benefit.
 Prolonged use damages and dries out the epidermal layer of skin, which, somewhat paradoxically, ends up actually worsening the itch-scratch complex.

 - Second-line agents include immunosuppressant medications such as topical calcineurin inhibitors, including Pimecrolimus (Elidel) and Tacrolimus (Protopic).
 Topical calcineurin inhibitors are generally seen as providing less symptomatic improvement than topical steroids and are also associated with some application site burning.
 In 2005 the FDA placed a boxed warning on the labels of both TCIs regarding a potential increased risk of cancers, especially lymphomas.